- CBD Oil for Bipolar

 One study by Zahinoor Ismail for the Journal of Psychiatry & Neuroscience found that CBD acted as an effective treatment for mania.
 CBD oil for bipolar disorder might not seem like the most common treatment for this condition, but it seems to have some uses.

-Another study by Ashton C.H. for the British Association for Psychopharmacology found that the use of cannabis in self treatment for the bipolar affective disorder was remarkably effective.
-An interesting thing to note is that CBD was found to be more effective as a cannabinoid option when compared to THC.
+Another study by Ashton C.H. for the British Association for Psychopharmacology found that the use of cannabis in

 This is likely due to the fact that THC interacts with the endocannabinoid system in a fundamentally different way than CBD does.